 - SEC.
 3. Definition of Terms.
-For the purposes of this Act, the relevant terms are defined as follows: - (a) "Buffer zone" refers to the area surrounding the core zone of protection, where extractive or recreational activities are regulated according to its carrying capacity. - (b) "Co-management scheme" refers to a management approach of administrative integration and cooperation, where the local community, the local government unit (LGU), participating agencies, concerned civil society and sectors contribute their resources towards the fulfillment of a particular function within their areas of expertise, in a manner that furthers the goals of sustainable management of the marine protected area. - (c) "Mangrove Swamp Forest Reserve" refers to a portion of the mangrove forest designated and reserved for the protection of its ecological functions and services and restored to support fisheries production in coastal waters. - (d) "Marine Protected Area" refers to a defined area of the sea established and set aside by law, administrative regulation or any other

-- effective means in order to conserve and protect a part of or the entire enclosed environment, through the establishment of management guidelines.
+For the purposes of this Act, the relevant terms are defined as follows: - (a) Buffer zone refers to the area surrounding the core zone of protection, where extractive or recreational activities are regulated according to its carrying capacity. - (b) Co-management scheme refers to a management approach of administrative integration and cooperation, where the local community, the local government unit (LGU), participating agencies, concerned civil society and sectors contribute their resources towards the fulfillment of a particular function within their areas of expertise, in a manner that furthers the goals of sustainable management of the marine protected area. - (c) Mangrove swamp forest reserve refers to a portion of the mangrove forest designated and reserved for the protection of its ecological functions and services and restored to support fisheries production in coastal waters. - (d) Marine protected area (MPA) refers to a defined area of the sea established and set aside by law, administrative regulation or any other effective means in order to conserve and protect a part of or the entire enclosed environment, through the establishment of management guidelines.
 It is considered a generic term that includes all declared areas governed by specific rules or guidelines in order to protect and manage activities within the enclosed area.

-Marine protected areas may take the following forms, any one or a combination of which may comprise the marine protected area: - (1) "Marine reserve" refers to an area where access and uses (whether extractive or non-extractive) are regulated or controlled for specific uses or purposes.
+Marine protected areas may take the following forms, any one or a combination of which may comprise the MPA:

+- (1) Marine reserve refers to an area where access and uses (whether extractive or non-extractive) are regulated or controlled for specific uses or purposes.
 A marine reserve may include a marine sanctuary within its boundaries.
-The entire area need not be placed under the same conditions or restrictions as a marine sanctuary, but all uses are still controlled and regulated to the extent necessary to ensure that little or no harm is imposed on the environment enclosed in the reserve. - (2) "Marine park" refers to a type of marine reserve where conservation-oriented recreation, education and research are emphasized.
-A marine park may include a marine sanctuary within its boundaries. - (3) "Marine sanctuary" refers to a defined area established and set aside exclusively for the purpose of protecting habitats and species, through the prohibition of all extractive uses and strict regulation of non-extractive uses.
+The entire area need not be placed under the same conditions or restrictions as a marine sanctuary, but all uses are still controlled and regulated to the extent necessary to ensure that little or no harm is imposed on the environment enclosed in the reserve. - (2) Marine park refers to a type of marine reserve where conservation-oriented recreation, education and research are emphasized.
+A marine park may include a marine sanctuary within its boundaries. - (3) Marine sanctuary refers to a defined area established and set aside exclusively for the purpose of protecting habitats and species, through the prohibition of all extractive uses and strict regulation of non-extractive uses.
 This term is synonymous with "No-Take Zone".
 A marine sanctuary may have a buffer zone around the area sought to be protected from extractive and non-extractive uses.
 It may be located within a marine reserve or marine park. - SEC.
 4. Establishment of Marine Protected Areas.
-Within one (1) year from the effectivity of this Act, all coastal municipalities and cities shall establish at least one (1) marine protected area (MPA) within municipal waters, covering a minimum total area of ten (10) hectares, in accordance with an integrated community-based conservation program and coastal resource management plan.
+Within one (1) year from the effectivity of this Act, all coastal municipalities and cities shall establish at least one (1) MPA within municipal waters, which shall be subjected to the prerequisite of consultation with the local community.
+The protected area must have a minimum size of ten (10) hectares, unless the total area of the municipal waters is fifteen (15) hectares or less, in which case the

+MPA shall comprise fifteen percent (15%) of the municipal waters.
+The protected area shall be established in accordance with an integrated community-based conservation program and coastal resource management plan.
 The total area designated for protection need not be contiguous, and may be designed in such a manner as may be deemed appropriate, so long as it fulfills the ultimate purpose of conservation.